samuelspagl/ha_samsung_soundbar/README.md

 2. Restart Home Assistant.

 > [!NOTE]
-> It is planned to add it to the public `HACS` repository list, but not done yet.
+> It is planned to add it to the default `HACS` repository list, but not done yet.

 ### Configuration